This workshop will be 14 hours towards your CPD, and you will receive a certificate of attendance shortly after the workshop.

 We will send joining instructions, including the Zoom workshop link, one week before the start date.

 Yes, all delegates will received a certificate of attendance upon completion of the course.
+This will be emailed to you, so please ensure that your details are correct on registration.

 This workshop is aimed at those who have a good grounding in the foundations of Compassion Focused Therapy, so we highly recommend that you have completed an Introductory workshop beforehand (please check the topics covered in the Introduction to CFT workshop on our Training Pathway).
 We generally recommend leaving at least six months between completing an Introductory workshop and attending the Advanced in order to give yourself time to practise with your clients, as this workshop will be aimed to helping you to build on your skills.